Luke-Rogerson/serverless-feats/README.md

-# serverless-todo
+# serverless-feats

-A todo app I'm building to learn serverless app development on AWS.
+A social accomplishment tracker app I'm building to learn serverless app development on AWS.

 **Tech stack**: API Gateway, S3, DynamoDB, Lambda, Cognito.
 Terraform is used for provisioning of infrastructure.